hkhan925/Hate-Speech-Classifier/CogMI Conference/README.md

 Warning: Running the entire Scenario file for some of the scenarios may cause the kernel to crash at the Bigram/Tf-idf Bigram classifiers.
 It is recommended that those sections are run independently of each other and all the other NLP schemes through kernel resets.

-# WordCloud.ipynb

-This file generates Word Clouds for the datasets to show the distribution of words in the corpus

 # FeatureStatistics.ipynb